lucodear/lucodear-icons/src/@lucodear/ARCHITECTURE.md

 ```
 icons-lc
   ├── ai       # contains icons related to Artificial Intelligence
   ├── lucodear # contains icons related to lucodear projects
   ├── misc     # contains miscellaneous icons *
   ├── python   # contains icons related to Python and the lucodear's Pest framework
   ├── react    # contains icons related to React, different from the ones in the main extension
   ├── rust     # contains icons related to Rust, different from the ones in the main extension (including ferris packs)
-  └── typescript # contains icons related to TypeScript, different from the ones in the main extension
+  └── node     # contains icons related to ts and js, different from the ones in the main extension
 ```

 \* The `misc` folder contains: